bugrahanakbulut/PathFindingVisualization/README.md

 # TODOs

-* Adding more search algorigthms to visualize
+* Adding more search algorithms to visualize
 * Loading default block patterns (smt. like maze)
 * Some performance optimizations